The story of Daniel Kent Armstrong actually started out as somewhat a mystery to me. In my second interview with him

 While his fathers engineering skills would help serve Dan later on, his first interest was in electronics.
 New York's

-renown jazz guitar player, and Dan's former employee Eddie Diehl, still chuckes as he tells the story of Dan as a young
+legendary jazz guitar player, and Dan's former employee Eddie Diehl, continuously chuckeled when he told the story of Dan as a young

-man who enjoyed using his ham radio set.
-"Dan used to take the inductor coil off an automobile, and somehow tie it
+man who enjoyed using his ham radio set, stating "Dan used to take the inductor coil off an automobile, and somehow tie it

 in and transmit with it, jamming radio stations and most every other type of transmission for miles around, possibly